Antero Midstream Corporation (AM)’s latest performance is not what we had anticipated - News Daemon

 Technical Analysis of Antero Midstream Corporation (AM)

-During the past 100 days, Antero Midstream Corporation’s (AM) raw stochastic average was set at 48.50%, which indicates a significant decrease from 66.67% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 34.41% in the past 14 days, which was higher than the 26.60% volatility it showed in the past 100 days.
+During the past 100 days, Antero Midstream Corporation’s (AM) raw stochastic average was set at 63.00%, which indicates a significant decrease from 85.51% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 16.93% in the past 14 days, which was lower than the 26.01% volatility it showed in the past 100 days.

 Antero Midstream Corporation (NYSE: AM) Key Stats